mmlabs-mindmaze/mmpack/docs/man/1/mmpack-build_guess.rst

 The subcommand can be one the values:

   create-specs
-    Attempt to guess a mmpack specfile from the current tree and prints it to stdout.
+    Attempt to guess a mmpack specfile from the current tree and write it in **mmpack/specs** of the current directory.
 It expects to be called from the root of the git repository.

   update-provides
     Update provide specs (.provides files in mmpack folder) with the result of